-Our Non-Employee Director Compensation Policy adopted at the time of our initial public offering also provided for an annual grant of options to be made to each non-employee director in connection with our annual general meeting of shareholders.
-None of our directors received such a grant in 2019 because we did not hold an annual general meeting of shareholders in 2019.
-In December 2019, our Board approved an amendment to our Non-Employee Director Compensation Policy to provide that, in January of each year, the Board or the Compensation Committee will grant to each non-employee director (other than the Chair) who has not announced an intention either to resign from the Board or not to stand for election at the next annual general meeting of shareholders, an option to purchase 16,000 ordinary shares, and the Chair will be granted an option to purchase 32,000 ordinary shares (each, an "Annual Grant").
+Our Non-Employee Director Compensation Policy also provides for an annual grant of options to be made to our non-employee directors.
+In December 2021, our Board approved an amendment to our Non-Employee Director Compensation Policy to provide that, in January of each year, the Board or the Compensation Committee will grant to each non-employee director (other than the Chairman) who has not announced an intention either to resign from the Board or not to stand for election at the next annual general meeting of shareholders, an option to purchase 10,000 ordinary shares and 5,000 RSUs, and the Chairman will be granted an option to purchase 20,000 ordinary shares and 10,000 RSUs (each, an "Annual Grant").
 Each of Mses.
-Bourque, Bingham and Jordan, Mr. Kender and Sir Gregory Winter received Annual Grants of options to purchase 16,000 ordinary shares, and Mr. Legault received an Annual Grant of an option to purchase 32,000 ordinary shares, in January 2020.
+Bourque, Jordan, Dr. Gutierrez-Ramos, Mr. Kender and Sir Gregory Winter received Annual Grants of options to purchase 10,000 ordinary shares and 5,000 RSUs, and Mr. Legault received an Annual Grant of an option to purchase 20,000 ordinary shares and 10,000 RSUs, in January 2022.
 If a new non-employee director joins our Board following the date of grant of the Annual Grant in any calendar year, such non-employee director will be granted a pro-rata portion of the next Annual Grant, based on the time between his or her appointment and the date of such Annual Grant.
 Annual Grants shall be vested in full as of the date of grant.